 Leadership traits refer to personal qualities that define effective leaders.
-Leadership refers to the ability of an individual or an organization to guide individuals, teams, or organizations towards the fulfillment of its overall goals and objectives.
+Leadership refers to the ability of an individual or an organization to guide individuals, teams, or organizations toward the fulfillment of overall goals and objectives.
 Leadership plays an important function in management as it helps maximize efficiency and achieve strategic and organizational goals.
-Leaders help motivate others, provide guidance, build morale, build work environment, and initiate action.
+Leaders help motivate others, provide guidance, build morale, improve the work environment, and initiate action.

 A common misconception is that individuals are gifted with leadership skills.
-However, the truth is, leadership traits can be learned with time and practice.
+However, the truth is that leadership traits can be acquired with time and practice.
 Below are seven traits of an effective leader:

 Leaders are excellent communicators and are able to clearly and concisely explain problems and solutions.
 Leaders know when to talk and when to listen.
 In addition, leaders are able to communicate on several levels: one-to-one, via phone, email, etc.